isabella232/dynamic-media-classic.en-1/help/adding-media-portal-users.md

 * **[!UICONTROL Edit user information]** - Enter up-to-date information about a user.

-* **[!UICONTROL Create user-defined fields]** - Create custom, user-defined metadata fields so they can help you organize assets in the Dynamic Media Classic.
+* **[!UICONTROL Create user-defined fields]** - Create custom, user-defined metadata fields so they can help you organize assets in the Adobe Dynamic Media Classic.
 The fields can also be activated or deactivated, as necessary.

 See [User-Defined Fields](application-setup.md#user_defined_fields).